moonrepo/starbase/README.md

 ### Emitting and results

-When an event is emitted, listeners are executed sequentially in the same thread so that each listener can mutate the event if necessary.
+When an event is emitted, subscribers are executed sequentially in the same thread so that each subscriber can mutate the event if necessary.
 Because of this, events do not support references for inner values, and instead must own everything.

 An event can be emitted with the `emit()` method, which requires an owned event (and owned inner